-Our goal until 2021 is to prevent people living at high risk to get HIV/Aids and to improve the treatment of the people who are already infected.
-We intent, that 90% of all people living with HIV/Aids in our program take regular medication by the end of 2021.
-Moreover we plan that 85% of the youths living in high risk areas change their attitude towards HIV until 2021.
+Our goal until 2021 is to prevent those people living at high risk of getting HIV/Aids from being infected and to improve the treatment of those who are already infected.
+We intend to make sure that 90% of all people living with HIV/Aids in our program take regular medication by the end of 2021.
+Moreover, we plan that 85% of the youths living in high risk areas change their attitude towards HIV until 2021.

 The prevention of HIV and the care for people living with HIV/ Aids is and has always been our most important task.
 The fight against HIV/Aids has been a major success in Cambodia: the number of new infections went down from 21,000 (1995) to less then 1,000 (2017).
 But still there are many people living with HIV/Aids who are not properly cared for.
 Furthermore, the infection rate of entertainment/sex workers who have more than 7 clients a week is still as high as 14% and only 52,1% of people in a girlfriend-boyfriend relationship use condoms.
 This may be caused by the insufficient attention paid to this problem by the communes.
 Additionally, there has been a huge budget cut in the last 10 years, about 65% of all provincial based non-governmental organizations had to stop their work because they had insufficient funds.

 To prevent the spreading of HIV/Aids we conduct and support many awareness sessions with about 2,400 people who are at high risk of getting infected in Siem Reap, Battambang and Phnom Penh.
 Furthermore, we organize financial and mental support, blood testings and if necessary doctor’s visits to get the people tested for HIV/Aids.
 For these tasks we work closely with monks and other trusted employees to conduct home visits and to spread information about HIV/Aids.